José Luís Mena Barreto: Early years

 José Luís Mena Barreto was born on 24 October 1817 in Porto Alegre.
 The town was the capital of Rio Grande do Sul, a southern captaincy (later province) of the Kingdom of Brazil, which at that time was politically united with Portugal.
 His parents were José Luís Mena Barreto and Ana Emília da Silveira Sampaio.
 José Luís belonged to a wealthy family of Portuguese descent and military background, who owned ranches and large cattle herds.
 The family had a long history of participation in the colonial wars fought with Rio Grande do Sul's Hispanic-American neighbors.

 In 1822, José Luís' family declared for Prince Dom Pedro (later Emperor Dom Pedro I), the leader in the struggle for Brazilian independence which eventually gave rise to the Empire of Brazil.
 In July 1823, José Luís' father, his uncle and his paternal grandfather (Field Marshal João de Deus Mena Barreto, later Viscount of São Gabriel), openly sided with Pedro I in his struggle with the Constituent and Legislative General Assembly that had been elected to draft a Constitution.
 The General Assembly punished the men by removing José Luís' father and uncle from their military commands and by ordering them to leave Rio Grande do Sul.
 His grandfather was barred from entering Porto Alegre.

 José Luís' family did not fully comply with the orders.
 They settled in Rio Pardo, a town in Rio Grande do Sul.
 After Pedro I dissolved the Constituent Assembly in late 1823, the Emperor rewarded the Mena Barreto and lifted the penalties imposed upon them.
 Little more than a year later, the neighboring province of Cisplatina rebelled and attempted to secede from Brazil in what became the Cisplatine War.
-On 24 September 1825, José Luís' father died fighting against rebel forces during the Battle of Rincon, leaving him an orphan at age 7.
+On 24 September 1825, José Luís' father died fighting against rebel forces during the Battle of Rincón, leaving him an orphan at age 7.